0xNeffarion/Basic-Storefront/README.md

 All information is stored locally on same machine (users, stats and items) @ ~\labc_sm_data

-In order to log in into the server the starting user will be:
+In order to log in into the server for the first time the starting user will be:

 Username: gestor

 Password: admin

 It is possible to reset the stock, stats and registered users info by running the server with the following arguments (in-case something goes wrong unnexpectedly)